 The Equity Leader with our team of Integration Aides provide support and develop specific programs to assist students with special needs.
 Students can be referred to the Equity team by teachers or parents.
 If necessary, assessment of particular learning difficulties and referral to specialists can be arranged by our team.
 Following the assessment, Individual Learning Plans are developed in collaboration with parents, teachers and specialist reports to establish the most appropriate support.

-If you would like to discuss any aspect of the Equity program at Kyneton High, please contact the Acting Assistant Principal, Faye Zollia.
+If you would like to discuss any aspect of the Equity program at Kyneton High, please contact the Assistant Principal, Faye Zollia.